Silhouette of a woman standing in front of a glowing scale

 • Storing glycogen and vitamins

-If NAFLD is left untreated, it can progress to NASH.
-With NASH, in addition to fat buildup, there is inflammation and cell damage in the liver.
-This can lead to even more serious health issues like cirrhosis (permanent scarring of the liver) and liver cancer.4
+If you leave NAFLD untreated, it can progress to NASH.
+With NASH, there is both fat buildup and inflammation and cell damage in the liver.
+This can lead to even more serious health issues, like cirrhosis (permanent scarring of the liver) and liver cancer.4

-The higher your BMI, the greater your risk of NAFLD and NASH.
-A high BMI can be linked to other health conditions like type 2 diabetes, high cholesterol, and obesity.
-These conditions increase the risk of developing NAFLD and NASH.1,2,5
+The higher your BMI, the greater your risk of developing NAFLD and NASH.
+A high BMI can also be linked to other health conditions, like type 2 diabetes, high cholesterol, and obesity.
+These conditions further increase the risk of developing liver complications.1,2,5

-You can find out your own BMI using this online calculator.
+You can find out your own BMI using an online calculator.
 According to the Centers for Disease Control and Prevention (CDC), BMI scores fall into the following categories:1

 • Less than 18.5 – underweight